 Is your Audi or VW coolant level low?
 Did the coolant warning light start flashing?
 We show you how to confirm the coolant level and demonstrate the steps of adding antifreeze to your Audi or VW coolant system.
-The proper Audi VW G13 and G12 coolant specifications used when filling the coolant reservoir tank are also explained.
+The proper Audi VW G13 and G12 coolant specifications are also explained when filling the coolant reservoir tank.

 VW Audi coolant antifreeze topics discussed in this article: